Devops-Nagarro/hellogwt/ReadMe.md

 It is inspired from the article written by Alex Tretyakov on 2012-08-30 [Spring and GWT tutorial.
 Part 5 - UiBinder](http://alextretyakov.blogspot.fr/2012/08/using-uibinder.html).

-The project was created as a "Maven Project" in Eclipse.
+The project was created as a "Maven Project" with GWT cli-tool.
 Then files from hellogwt were added, commented and modified to run with SQLite instead of MySQL.

-The source code is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+# Steps

+These are the steps:

+1. Spring Configuration
+2. Adding GWT
+3. GWT RPC services
+4. MyBatis and SQLite
+5. UIBinder
+6. Using a SplitLayoutPanel
+7. Internationalisation
+8. Hibernate and H2 (keeping MyBatis and SQLite in the configuration)

+Next steps:

+10. Unit tests
+11. Use of GXT

-= Run the application =
+# Run the application

-== In command line ==
+## In command line

 1. Build the project by executing `mvn clean install` command.
    Now we have application war-file.